BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 5.3 =
+Versions prior to 5.1 must be updated. v5.3 brings a better interface and admin controls for the Google Fonts API

 = 5.2 =
 Versions prior to 3.6 must be updated. v5.2 verifies compatibility with Wordpress 5.4 and fixes a bug that was preventing a correct uninstallation of the plugin